 Failure to obtain certification by the 2017 deadline would result in reassignment.
 Non-certified procurement personnel may receive preferential status when competing for qualified vacant positions.

 “Procurement is a profession; not unlike professionals in the practice of law, teaching, or nursing, procurement personnel must meet a lifelong standard,” Cruz said.
 “If I had it my way, all procurement personnel would be certified by January of next year but I understand that agencies and affected personnel need time to budget for these expenses.”

 Guam Community College, the administrating authority under this measure, has been training both public and private sector procurement personnel since Vice Speaker Cruz partnered with GCC President Dr. Mary A. Okada and qualified procurement experts within our community nearly two years ago to build a comprehensive training and certification program that will be used to meet the requirements of Cruz’s bill.

-Referenced documents are attached.
-For more information, contact Carlo Branch at 687-7567.
+The referenced documents are attached.
+For more information, call 687-7567.